Research in Foods and Nutrition

 My expertise is in the area of imaging techniques for assessment of bone and body composition and employing dietary and physical activity interventions to reduce the risk of chronic disease, including osteoporosis.
 I am also interested in determining the efficacy of non-diet approaches to improve health and well-being.
 My courses likewise challenge diet culture and incorporate the deleterious effects of weight stigma on health.

 Jung Sun Lee

-Professor and Faculty of Gerontology, UGA Athletic Association Professor in Family and Consumer Sciences
+Georgia Athletic Association Professor in Family and Consumer Sciences; Faculty of Gerontology

 My research examines nutritional health issues in low-income population with a focus on food insecurity, food environments, healthcare utilization, program evaluation of community-based nutrition interventions, and nutrition policy.
 My research uses multidisciplinary approaches, and both quantitative and qualitative research methods.
 I have been conducting studies to better understand the extent and nature of food insecurity, to improve the capacity of food and nutrition assistance programs, and to establish research methodology and datasets to examine the nutrition issues in human services including aging services, healthcare, and public assistance to meet the needs of low-income Georgians.
 For more information about my research and the UGA SNAP-Ed project, visit the Community Nutrition Laboratory.